Achievable logoAchievable logo

 • Understanding the 2nd derivative as concavity

-You might recall from section 4.4 on linear approximations that concavity describes whether a graph bends upward or downward.
+In section 4.4 on linear approximations, it was briefly mentioned that concavity describes whether a graph bends upward or downward.

 Once you’ve found a critical point using f′(x), you can often classify it as a relative maximum or minimum using the 2nd derivative test.
 This lets you use f′′(x) (concavity) instead of building a full sign chart for f′(x).